May half term for families at Bodnant Garden

 We'll be running our special new nature trail from May 26-June 3 and also in the summer holidays.
 Based on the book by Robert McFarlane and Jackie Morris,The Lost Words celebrates some of the words that have disappeared from children’s dictionaries; in recent times words such as ‘broadband’ and ‘chatroom’ have replaced others like ‘bramble’ and ‘conker’.

 Through the holidays families will be able to follow a simple, self-led trail around the garden looking out for lost words relating to animals and plants.
-On different days there will also be activities along the way like willow weaving, pond dipping and children’s birdwatching walks.
-The trail ends at the Old Mill in the Dell, where children can listen to the whole book being read aloud by one of our storytelling volunteers.
+The trail ends at the Old Mill in the Dell, where families can read the beautifully illustrated book for themselves.

 Birds of Bodnant

 May is a great time to experience Bodnant Garden’s birdlife too.
 Join our Dawn Chorus Walk on Monday May 28, at 5.30am (cost £20 - add on a Welsh breakfast afterwards for £5) Booking is required for this event, on 01492 650460.
 It's an unmissable spring highlight and well worth getting up early!